motiwari/motiwari.github.io/_posts/2019-05-22-using-siteleaf.md

 ---
 layout: post
-title: Using Siteleaf CMS with devlopr-jekyll Blog
+title: Using Siteleaf CMS with devlopr-jekyll projects
 author: Sujay Kundu
 date: '2019-05-22 14:35:23 +0530'
 category: guides
-summary: Use Siteleaf CMS for your devlopr jekyll blog
+summary: Use Siteleaf CMS for your devlopr jekyll projects
 thumbnail: siteleaf.jpg
 ---

-Hey There, Today we will see on how to unlock the superpowers of our devlopr-jekyll blog.
-We will be using Siteleaf CMS to modify content of our blog.
+Hey There, Today we will see on how to unlock the superpowers of our devlopr-jekyll projects.
+We will be using Siteleaf CMS to modify content of our projects.

-Note : If you have not created your blog yet.
-Create Your Blog , then comeback later
+Note : If you have not created your projects yet.
+Create Your projects , then comeback later

 Login to [Siteleaf](https://www.siteleaf.com/)